Certification Program Is Open For All Those Who Need This Training

 from, and mitigate the effects of incidents.

-board certified in Disaster Response.
-There are no short cuts, all
+to become board certified in Disaster Response.
+There are no short

-training requirements must be meet before disaster response certification
+cuts, all training requirements must be meet before disaster response

 requirements must be meet before certification will be issued.
 Disaster